Following a plant-based diet while traveling is very possible. We cannot recommend lactofermentation, and sprouting enough.

 Brown lentils are one of the cheapest sources of protein available, and they sprout very well (within 2-3 days).

 For iodine, carry iodized salt, or seaweed (wakame or nori).

 Other essentials, like omega 6 (LA, linoleic acid), can be found in pumpkin seeds, sunflower seeds for instance, omega 3 (ALA, alpha-linoleic acid) can be found in linseed(flax seeds), soy beans, chia seeds etc. Carry whole flax seeds, and grind them in small quantities.
 The ground variety turns rancid quickly, it is necessary to keep in the cold.

 Staples like nut milks and oats are found everywhere, varying in price and quality.
 It is sometimes difficult to find nut milk without added sugar or flavorings.

 There will always be fresh vegetables available, but the selection can be poor at times.
 Carrying a dried version of those foods can help, for example: dried mushrooms, radish, seaweed, tomatoes etc. Drying your own fresh is even better, it is a good way to keep fruits while on long passages, but only possible in places with a lot of sun and not too much humidity.

-Eating frozen, can help in a bind, a lot of frozen vegetables don't lose their nutrients, like Brocoli for instance.
+Eating frozen produce can help in a bind.
+A lot of frozen vegetables don't lose their nutrients, like broccoli for instance.
 Most places will carry frozen goods, and it's generally cheaper than buying the same item fresh.
-If like us, you lack a fridge, get a bag with insulation or a cooler and keep it in there with other frozen goods.
+If like us you lack a fridge, get a bag with insulation or a cooler and keep it in there with other frozen goods.
 It won't keep forever, but it helps to slow the thawing process.